-The Master of Arts in Teaching (MAT) in Mathematics Education is ideal for students seeking a Master’s Degree who are not certified or licensed to teach but wish to be.
-There are programs leading to an initial certification in middle school mathematics (grades 5–9) and in High School or Middle School mathematics (grades 6–12).
+Our Master of Arts in Teaching programs are ideal for students seeking a master’s degree who are not certified or licensed to teach, but wish to be.
+The Mathematics Education program offers two graduate programs that lead to an initial teacher certification: Middle School Mathematics (grades 5–9) and Mathematics Education (grades 6-12)

-The M.Ed. program in Curriculum and Instruction, with a concentration (specialization) area in mathematics is a program designed for the individual who has a minimum of two years of relevant educational or professional experience (as judged by program faculty) in mathematics/mathematics teaching, who wishes to pursue advanced study in that area.
+The M.Ed. in Curriculum and Instruction with a concentration in mathematics education is a program designed for educators who have a minimum of two years of relevant educational or professional experience in mathematics/mathematics teaching and who wish to pursue advanced study in that area.

 Doctor of Philosophy Concentration